Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

-Compared to many other countries, the UK Government were slow to react to the discovery that asbestos could cause serious health issues.
+Compared to many other countries, the UK Government were slow to react to the discovery that it could cause serious health issues.

 However, the first UK asbestos laws were passed in 1985, banning the import and use of two types of asbestos (blue and brown).

 By 1992, the law was updated to also include the use of some types of white asbestos which had previously been considered lower risk.

 During the 1990’s several other related laws were passed, including the requirement for removal to be carried out by licensed professionals.

 As recently as 2012, more additions were made to asbestos regulations to further improve safety.

 So, Is It Illegal To Sell A House With Asbestos In The UK?